peter-sattler/money-transfer-api/README.md

 :moneybag: BUG FIX - Add account location header should refer to the new account, not just its owner
 :moneybag: Create money transfer REST resource interface and moved annotations there
 :moneybag: Moved bootstrap data loaders to separate package
+:moneybag: Customers can only be deleted if they don't have any accounts
+:moneybag: Accounts can only be deleted it they have a zero balance

 Pete Sattler
 20 September 2019